fernandes/fernandes.github.io/src/posts/about.md

 Agrosmart 2016-Current (2 yrs 1 mo) **Remote Position**
 _Software Director_

+Agrosmart is a digital agriculture platform that helps farmers make data-driven decisions.
+Focused on gathering data and deliver insights so farmers and suppliers.

 > At Agrosmart I was invited to handle the web product development, after being invested, there was a need to deliver the product as fast as possible, so my main goal was to roll features to customers, keeping stability and performance of the system.
 >
 > We went from 0 to hundreds of customers, thousands of sensors sending data to the system and millions of data points generating agronomical insights to customers.